 What is Feminist Therapy?

-A Women’s Life Within Society
+Women’s Life Within Society

-Women’s lives are complex.
+Women’s issues and lives are complex.
 Enough never seems to be a word in our vocabulary, certainly not in other people’s expectations of us.
 As we reach for our dreams and our goals, we encounter many obstacles; obstacles that arise because of our gender.
 Everyone else’s needs come before our own.
 This is expected of us.
 We are supposed to be the world’s caretakers, mothers, super-women, and better at everything we do in the workplace but are expected to accept little credit or financial recognition.
 Our bodies are seen as expendable, messy, sexual, and maternal.
 They are defined by their use for men and society and then lastly, for ourselves.
 We are defined by what we are not, not who we are.
 Thus, having a place to go where these social expectations and roles upon us can be examined, understood within a larger context, we can grow stronger and find our place in the world.
 In addition, our relationships can improve dramatically when our partners (male & female) understand the impact sexism has upon a relationship.
 Sexism hurts everyone, not just women.
 It makes all of us unhappy.

 If you are a woman of color, a lesbian or transgendered women, you have doubled and even tripled the conflicting social role and expectations to endure.
 Which do you prioritize – your gender, your ethnicity, or your sexuality?
 Your alliances are pulled; you have to be ten times more of everything for basic recognition.
 And social demands of your very being, your body, and your spirit are assaulted.
 Many people of color experience a feeling of alienation from society.
 They experience a feeling of trying to belong to conflicting worlds, but never really belonging in one or the other.
 This experience is more noticeable, the further away from the idealized image of the white, well-to-do, independent male you are, or how far away you are from the idealized socially defined role of female.